wyszo/iOSTechTestAssignmentTemplate/README.md

 Please don't use external libraries for networking and TableViews.
 Other libraries can be used as needed.

 The code needs to be written in Swift.

-If you're applying for a senior position, please remember about unit tests.
+Remember about unit tests and consider application architecture carefully.

 Requirements: